 At the core of Gypsy At Heart, are two accomplished musicians: Joe Leone on guitar and vocals, and Souryadeep Bhattacharyya on sarod (banjo meets sitar).
 Their shows vary from intimate duo performances to a full group experience with Jeremiah Raj on oud, a Middle Eastern percussionist, tablas, and a cellist.

 Rohit Bhat, Tabla

 Jeremy Raj - oud

 Jeremiah Raj, Oud

 Souryadeep Bhattacharyya is a well known name among the new generation of Indian classical sarod players.
 Souryadeep is a "Gandabandhan" disciple of the legendary sarodiya Pt.Alok Lahiri and has a unique playing style encompassing different gharanas of sarod.
-Souryadeep is the National Gold Medalist in instrumental music (2008), Junior and Senior National Scholarship recipient (Govt. of India, 2009), a B-High grade permanent artist affiliated with All India Radio and an IndianRaga Fellow (2014).
+Souryadeep is the National Gold Medalist in instrumental music (2008), Junior and Senior National Scholarship recipient (Govt. of India, 2009), an A-High grade permanent artist affiliated with All India Radio and an IndianRaga Fellow (2014).
 Souryadeep has performed in many prestigious concerts nationally and internationally which have been highly acclaimed by audiences and critics alike.

 Rohit Bhat is an accomplished tabla player in the Hindustani classical music.
 He started his training at the age of 10 under the guidance of Shre mudaballi Raja Saheb.
 Currently he is under the guidance of the eminent tabla maestro shree Prithwiraj Bhattacharyaji as a senior disciple.
 He has been performing nationally and internationally in prestigious concerts.